pluarant/pluarant.github.io/pricingnew.md

 </li>

 <li class="margin-bottom-10"><strong>Audio/Video calling</strong>
 <p >Audio and Video calling minutes are unlimited in both free and paid plans.
 Typically, 5 to 8 messages are exchanged to setup or re-connect a voice or a video call.
-In addition to that, minimal messages are exchanged from each end every few seconds to keep call alive, exchange quality and control information etc. Only those messages will be counted in your billing.
+In addition to that, minimal messages are exchanged from each end every few seconds to keep call alive, exchange quality and control information etc. The bandwidth consumed by those messages will be counted in your billing (approx ~50 Kbytes).
 There are no other charges for the duration of the call or the bandwidth unless you use our TURN (relay) service.</p>
 </li>
 <li class="margin-bottom-10"><strong>File Transfer, Cloud storage & File size</strong>
 <p >mesibo allows you to use your own file servers or cloud services like Amazon AWS, Amazon S3, Google Cloud Storage, Microsoft Azure etc.., for file storage.
 Hence, mesibo has no restriction on file size.
 You can send files of unlimited size using mesibo.
 Also, unlike other services which charges premium for secure/encrypted file transfer, mesibo allows you to encrypt each and every message without any additional charges.</p>